-Welcome to this public hearing in Fort Worth which is on

-the Draft 2015-2019 State of Texas Consolidated Plan,

-known as the plan.
-This hearing is an opportunity to

-obtain the view of citizens on this plan.
+Welcome to this public hearing in Fort Worth which is on the Draft 2015-2019 State of Texas Consolidated Plan, known as the plan.
+This hearing is an opportunity to obtain the view of citizens on this plan.

-remind you to please fill out a witness affirmation form.

-Also, as you speak, please provide your name and who you

-represent.
-As a reminder, we are here to accept public

-comment and will not be able to respond to questions at
+If you are interested in speaking, I need to remind you to please fill out a witness affirmation form Also, as you speak, please provide your name and who you represent.
+As a reminder, we are here to accept public comment and will not be able to respond to questions at this time.

-a later time, please take the information sheet located

-on the desk which has all the details.
-Please note all

-comments must be received no later than 6:00 p.m.
-Central
+If you would like to submit written comment at a later time, please take the information sheet located on the desk which has all the details.
+Please note all comments must be received no later than 6:00 p.m Central Time, Monday, October 13, 2014.